vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Export: Backtest results exported for reporting (JSON).
 - Market Condition Analysis: Criteria defined, regime detection logic implemented, and strategy performance correlated with regimes—all with TDD and tests.
 - Summarize regime analysis in PDF report (TDD, minimal code, 2025-04-27)
+- Updated test in `tests/test_data_fetcher.py`:
+  - Now fetches data for `HCLTECH.NS` instead of `RELIANCE.NS`.
+  - Uses a 20-year period for robust data fetching.
+  - Added print statement for DataFrame output in the test.
+- Created/updated `tech_analysis/data/fetcher.py` for stock data fetching logic.
+- Investigated yfinance API changes and error handling for robustness.
+- Added and passed tests for data cleaning/validation and Parquet caching.
+- Implemented `clean_and_validate_data` and `cache_to_parquet` functions.
+- Added and passed test for loading cached Parquet data.
+- Implemented `load_from_parquet` function.
+- Implemented and tested SMA crossover backtest logic in `tech_analysis/backtest.py` with TDD in `tests/test_backtest_engine.py`.
+Test now passes and logic matches pandas idioms.
+- Implemented and tested RSI strategy backtest logic in `tech_analysis/backtest.py` with TDD in `tests/test_backtest_engine.py`.
+Test now passes and logic matches pandas idioms.
+- Implemented and tested performance metrics calculation (returns, Sharpe, drawdown, win rate) in `tech_analysis/backtest.py` with TDD in `tests/test_backtest_engine.py`.
+All metrics verified by test.
+- Implemented export_backtest_results in `tech_analysis/backtest.py` to export trade logs and metrics to JSON for PDF report generation (TDD, minimal code).
+- Defined criteria for market regimes (trending, ranging, volatile, calm) and added TDD-driven logic and tests for regime classification in `market_regimes.py`.
+- Implemented market regime detection logic and added TDD-driven logic and tests for regime detection in `market_regimes.py`.
+- Correlated strategy performance with detected market regimes and added TDD-driven logic and tests for regime correlation in `market_regimes.py`.

 ---